ciphermenial/ciphermenial.github.io/_posts/2020-06-05-using-cloudflare-with-haproxy.md

 Once you have the certificate and key, you can combine them together to create a .pem file.
 You will then copy this .pem to somewhere on your router.
 I've placed mine under ```/etc/ssl/cloudflare/domain.com.pem```

-Also remember to backup this file somewhere secure as in that location it won't be saved during an upgrade of OpenWrt/LEDE.
+Also remember to backup this file somewhere secure as in that location it won't be saved during an upgrade of OpenWrt.

 # HAProxy Configuration
 This is the configuration I have used but I am not sure if it is the best way to go about it.
 I would love some feedback about whether there is a better way to manage it.
 You will usually need to install the haproxy package from opkg.